 Course Objectives Course Learning Outcomes Means of Assessment Criteria of Success Relationship to ABET Outcomes Objective 1: Students will be able to apply current computer literacy, computer current technologies to real world.
 Students will use microcomputer and business concepts of software package (Word, PowerPoint, Excel and Access) to demonstrate for business applications.
-Outcome Rubric 80% will be perform at all level in achieving Outcomes a, b and f ABET: a, b and f Objective 2: Students will be able to translate conceptual ideas into practical solutions by using word processing, spreadsheets, database, and presentations Students will be able to identify ways in which the microcomputer applications may be used to solve problems in the business environment.
-Outcome Rubric 80% will be perform at all level in achieving Outcomes a, b and f ABET: a, b and f Objective 3: Students will be able to use tools and techniques learning in the class for solving complex problems in the real world.
+Outcome Rubric 80% will be perform at all level in achieving Outcomes 1, 2 and 4 ABET: 1, 2 and 4 Objective 2: Students will be able to translate conceptual ideas into practical solutions by using word processing, spreadsheets, database, and presentations Students will be able to identify ways in which the microcomputer applications may be used to solve problems in the business environment.
+Outcome Rubric 80% will be perform at all level in achieving Outcomes 1, 2 and 4 ABET: 1, 2 and 4 Objective 3: Students will be able to use tools and techniques learning in the class for solving complex problems in the real world.
 Students will be able to apply an exercise-oriented approach to learn by example and comfortably approach further independent study.
-Outcome Rubric 80% will be perform at all level in achieving Outcomes a, b and f ABET: a, b and f
+Outcome Rubric 80% will be perform at all level in achieving Outcomes 1, 2 and 4 ABET: 1, 2 and 4